IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 If this parameter is before the creation date of the Logistics Object, `404 Not Found` is returned.
 If this parameter is in the future, `400 Bad Request` is returned.

-To ensure consistency when following the linked objects in a response, all linked Logistics Object in the response body MUST also contain the `?at=`query parameter with the same provided datetime value.
+To ensure consistency when following the linked objects in a response, all linked Logistics Object, i.e. their Logistics Object URIs. in the response body MUST also contain the `?at=`query parameter with the same provided datetime value.

 ## Example E1